Different Fertilizing Methods Used in Aquascaping (Revealed)

 Liquid Style Fertilizers

-Most liquid fertilizers will contain iron, a necessary element when it comes to growing healthy plants, while being free of phosphates, nitrates, and any other harmful chemicals.
 Those chemicals are known to increase algae growth, which can be an issue in maintaining a healthy environment inside your tank.
-Schedule a time to add the liquid fertilizer, typically once a week, to insure beautiful, vibrant plants.
+Schedule a time to add the liquid fertilizer, typically once a week (if your plants need it), to ensure beautiful, vibrant plants.

 If you decide on liquid fertilizers, look for types that contain iron (as mentioned earlier) as well as potassium, zinc, manganese, and cobalt.
 My personal suggestion would be Seachem Flourish Excel.